MoAngwenyi/PortfolioProjects/Saas Revenue & Churn Analysis/README.md

 CloudTask Pro is a SaaS company that has grown from 0 to 600 customers since 2022.
 While revenue has been growing, the board has raised concerns about a high churn rate.
 The CFO wants to understand the monthly churn trends, which customer segments are most at risk, and what the company’s unit economics look like (MRR per customer, customer acquisition cost vs. lifetime value).
 You have access to a subscription-level dataset with customer details, plan info, and churn status, as well as a monthly revenue summary.

+### Business Problem
+1. What is the overall churn rate, and how has the monthly churn rate trended over the past 4 years?
+Is churn improving or getting worse?
+2. Which subscription plan (Starter, Professional, Business, Enterprise) has the highest churn rate?
+Does billing cycle (monthly vs. annual) significantly impact retention?
+3. What are the top 3 reasons customers churn, and do these reasons differ by plan type or company size?
+4. Calculate the average Customer Lifetime Value (CLV) by plan.
+Compare this to the Customer Acquisition Cost (CAC).
+Which plans are the most and least profitable?

 ### Data Structure

 ![saasdata model](https://github.com/user-attachments/assets/8f9f1b0b-a2ff-4700-977d-797dec32f596)